 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 - -The manuscript will be reviewed for possible publication with the understanding that they are being submitted to one journal at a time and have not been published, simultaneously submitted or already accepted for publication elsewhere.
 Violation may lead to serious action against authors as per COPE guidelines.

-- -Manuscripts which seem to lack scientific message or content are rejected at first instance.
+- -Manuscripts that seem to lack scientific message or content are rejected at first instance.
 Journal will not return unaccepted manuscripts.

-- -Manuscripts that are not formatted as per journal guidelines will be send for correct formatting before review process
+- -Manuscripts that are not formatted as per journal guidelines will be sent for correct formatting before the review process

 - -Editorial team takes a final decision based on the comments received from the reviewers and also from the section editors

 - -The contributors are usually informed about the reviewers’ comments and acceptance/rejection within a period of 10 to 12 weeks.
 This period may get extended in cases where more than two opinions are needed.